szabgab/rust.code-maven.com/books/rust-programming/src/rust/introduction/demo-error-handling-with-result.md

 In the first case we printed the content of `Err()` which is the error message we got from the system-call trying to access the file.

 In the second case we got the length of the string which is the length of the file.

+## Always checking the returned value?

+It would be rather annoying if for every function call at every level of the call-stack we would nee to check the status of the result.

+However, this isn't the case.
+Rust allows us to automatically propagate the result up to the caller if it was an `Err()`.
+This is what we can see in the next example.

 ---